TonnyHawk/Dynamically-Adaptive-Navbar/README.md

 # How to use it

 ## Markup and styles
 So you can write all styles completely by yourself using a blank file with all class names - **nav-blanc.scss** or the way a recommend to do this - use only **nav-default.scss** and write your styles right into it.
-Following this way, in most cases, you will only need to set up a font properties, some paddings and margins and you will get a fully responsive navbar, also some media queries were added already
+Following this way, in most cases, you will only need to set up a font properties, some paddings and margins and will get a fully responsive navbar, also some media queries were added already

 ## Adding functionality
 at first you ned to create a navbar instance and give it your navbar's class name